Lost (TV series): Casting

 Many of the first season roles were a result of the executive producers' liking of various actors.
 The main character Jack was going to die in the pilot, and the role was planned for Michael Keaton.
 However, ABC executives were adamant that Jack live.
 Before it was decided that Jack would live, Kate was to emerge as the leader of the survivors; she was conceived as a middle-aged businesswoman whose husband had apparently died in the crash, a role later fulfilled by the recurring character Rose.
 Dominic Monaghan auditioned for the role of Sawyer, who at the time was supposed to be a slick suit-wearing city con man.
-The producers enjoyed Monaghan's performance and changed the character of Charlie, an over-the-hill former rock star, to fit him.
+The producers enjoyed Monaghan's performance and changed the character of Charlie, a washed-up former rock star, to fit him.
 Jorge Garcia also auditioned for Sawyer, and the part of Hurley was written for him.
 When Josh Holloway auditioned for Sawyer, the producers liked the edge he brought to the character (he reportedly kicked a chair when he forgot his lines and got angry in the audition) and his southern accent, so they changed Sawyer to fit Holloway's acting.
 Yunjin Kim auditioned for Kate, but the producers wrote the character of Sun for her and the character of Jin, portrayed by Daniel Dae Kim, to be her husband.
 Sayid, played by Naveen Andrews, was also not in the original script.
 Locke and Michael were written with their actors in mind.
 Emilie de Ravin, who played Claire, was cast in what was supposed to be a recurring role.
 In the second season, Michael Emerson was contracted to play Ben ("Henry Gale") for three episodes.
 His role was extended to eight episodes because of his acting skills and eventually, for the whole of season three and later seasons.